GoranTolusic/Symfony-Starter/README.md

 Steps
 1. Run "sudo bash run.sh".
 This will build and run container on port 8080.
 This command out-of-the-box installs whole application and set mysql, nginx, and application containers.
+You can run command with additional as "sudo bash run.sh include-tests" to start tests.
+If any of the test failes containers are stoping and rollbacking.
+Variables for test env is located in .env.test